Jamie Westbrook: Boston Red Sox

 On December 11, 2023, Westbrook signed a minor league contract with the Boston Red Sox.
 He was named a non-roster invitee to the team's spring training camp.
 He began the 2024 season with the Triple–A Worcester Red Sox, posting a .267/.364/.436 slash line with five home runs and 29 RBI across 49 appearances.
 On June 2, Westbrook was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that day, and walked in his first plate appearance.
 On June 5, Westbrook pinch-hit for Enmanuel Valdez in the eighth inning of the Red Sox' 9–0 win against the Atlanta Braves, and recorded his first major league hit, a single, off Braves pitcher Jimmy Herget.
 He hit his first major league home run the next day in the 7th inning of the Red Sox's 14–2 win against the Chicago White Sox, off White Sox pitcher Jared Shuster, who is also a Massachusetts native.
 On June 17, the Red Sox sent Westbrook to Triple-A Worcester to make room for infielder Romy González who was activated from the injured list.
 In 21 games for Boston, he slashed .150/.234/.350 with two home runs and seven RBI.
 On August 12, Westbrook was designated for assignment following the promotions of Chase Shugart and Mickey Gasper.
 He cleared waivers and was sent outright to Worcester on August 15.
 Westbrook elected free agency on November 2.

 Tampa Bay Rays

 On February 24, 2025, Westbrook signed a minor league contract with the Tampa Bay Rays.
-He elected free agency on November 6.
+He made 116 appearances for the Triple-A Durham Bulls, batting .266/.350/.401 with seven home runs and 49 RBI.
+Westbrook elected free agency following the season on November 6.